 Students undertaking the MSA Degree for the purposes of an occupation or vocation or with an intent to proceed to further post-graduate education should ensure that the MSA degree meets the requirements of the proposed employment or academic institution as appropriate.
 The MSA Degree is intended to be taken as a complete program and credits may not transfer except to institutions with which Pontifex University has an articulation or credit transfer agreement.

-As a new academic program, the Master's of Sacred Arts degree is not eligible for accreditation and Pontifex University will explore appropriate options for accreditation when the program has reached an appropriate level of maturity:
+As a new academic program, the Doctor of Theology and the Master of Sacred Arts degrees are not eligible for accreditation and Pontifex University will explore appropriate options for accreditation when the programs have reached an appropriate level of maturity:

 "The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.
 Accreditation in the United State involves non-governmental entities as well as governmental agencies…Accrediting agencies, which are private educational associations of regional or national scope, develop evaluation criteria and conduct peer evaluations to assess whether or not those criteria are met.
 Institutions and/or programs that request an agency's evaluation and that meet an agency's criteria are then "accredited" by that agency." - U.S. Department of Education